Jen Bartlett

-Jen Bartlett (born Jen Edmondson) was a former tennis player and an Australian filmmaker who worked on nature documentary series such as Survivors of the Skeleton Coast.
+Jen Bartlett (née Edmondson; 3 February 1932 – 20 May 2025) was an Australian tennis player and filmmaker who worked on nature documentary series such as Survivors of the Skeleton Coast.

+Biography

+Bartlett was born in Wahroonga, Australia on 3 February 1932.
 In 1959 she married a fellow filmmaker Des Bartlett.
 The couple lived on the Skeleton Coast, southwest coast of Namibia, for nine years while filming for the National Geographic.
 They were jointly awarded the Royal Geographical Society's Cherry Kearton Medal and Award in 1974.

+Bartlett died on 20 May 2025, at the age of 93.